huggingface/blog/deploy-vertex-ai.md

 </div>

-Also, when you attach accelerators to the compute node, you will get extra charges by the type of the accelerator you want.
-We have used `NVIDIA_TESLA_T4` for this blog post, but almost all modern accelerators, including TPUs are supported.
+Also, when you attach accelerators to the compute node, you will be charged extra by the type of accelerator you want.
+We used `NVIDIA_TESLA_T4` for this blog post, but almost all modern accelerators, including TPUs are supported.
 You can find further information [<u>here</u>](https://cloud.google.com/vertex-ai/pricing#custom-trained_models).